-Schools: Parish/Petty schools (taught basic literacy to children of yeomen and craftsmen); Grammar schools (for ages 10-14.
-Fee paying but scholarships available for boys from poorer families); Public schools such as Eton and Winchester, Universities (Oxford and Cambridge) and Private tutors (richer boys and girls taught at home).
+Schools: Parish schools (taught basic literacy to children of yeomen and craftsmen); Grammar schools (for ages 10-14.
+Fee paying but scholarships available for boys from poorer families); Petty Schools (up to the age of 10), Universities (Oxford and Cambridge) and Private tutors (boys and girls, usually from richer families, taught at home).